M-E-Rademaker/MyDesk/ToolCollection.md

 [Jupyter](http://jupyter.org/)is an acronym for Ju(lia)Py(ton)te(R).
 The
 difference between [knitr](http://yihui.name/knitr/) and [Jupyter](http://jupyter.org/) is that the latter allows for live code and text evaluation.
-While RMarkdown files need to be compiled for evaluation to take place, code cells in a [Jupyter](http://jupyter.org/) notebook are evaluated on the fly.
+While R Markdown files need to be compiled for evaluation to take place, code cells in a [Jupyter](http://jupyter.org/) notebook are evaluated on the fly.
 This makes [Jupyter](http://jupyter.org/) highly recommendable for interactive